robertshaw87/code-drills/16 - Algorithms/03 - Diverse Distribution/README.md

 # Diverse Distribution

-### Given an array of numbers where each number is the id of a different book, write a function that splits the books evenly into two piles and returns maximum number of unique books that can be in one of the piles.
+### Given an array of numbers where each number is the id of a different book, write a function that splits the books evenly into two piles and returns the maximum number of unique books that can be in one of the piles.

 * Each unique number is an id of a book, but we can have multiple copies of the same book.